kotiyalashwin/real-time-chat/Readme.md

 ```

 But socket.io is made over WebSocket to make the setup fast.
-But for better understanding one should build a project out of pur
+But for better understanding one should build a project out of pure WebSocket just like this one.

-A simple real-time chat application built using Node.js and pure WebSockets just like this one.
+A simple real-time chat application built using Node.js and WebSockets.

 ## Basics